 The SRA has not banned AI tools.
 Instead, it has consistently framed AI as a technology that solicitors may use, provided they apply the same professional standards they would to any other work product.

-In guidance published and updated through 2024 and 2025, the SRA made its core position clear: solicitors are personally responsible for every piece of work they produce, regardless of whether AI was involved in creating it.
+The SRA's Risk Outlook report on the use of AI in the legal market, first published on 20 November 2023 and now read alongside the February 2026 compliance tips above, makes the core position clear: solicitors are personally responsible for every piece of work they produce, regardless of whether AI was involved in creating it.
 Using an AI tool does not transfer or dilute professional responsibility.

-- Accuracy risk, AI systems can generate plausible-sounding but factually incorrect information, including fabricated case citations.
+- Accuracy and bias, AI systems can generate plausible-sounding but factually incorrect information (including fabricated case citations) and can amplify bias present in their training data.

-- Confidentiality risk, sending client data to third-party AI systems may constitute a breach of client confidentiality if the firm has not taken appropriate steps.
+- Client confidentiality, sending client information to third-party AI systems may constitute a breach of confidentiality if the firm has not taken appropriate steps to assess and contract with the provider.

 The Core SRA Code Obligations That Apply